Trigger Warning: Suicide

 YouTuber Logan Paul has stirred controversy at the start of the new year after filming a vlog in Aokigahara, a forest in Japan that is a popular location for suicide attempts.
-Logan, who is 22, caught on camera the dead body of a man who hanged himself in the forest and made this the thumbnail of the since-deleted video.
-Worse, he and his friends reacted by laughing off the situation.
-The intense criticism he received led him to write an apology that notably focused on the intent of his actions rather than their impact.
-While this puts into question the boundaries of the new Internet celebrity in the digital age, it made me ask more broadly how Americans engage Japanese culture.
+Paul, who is 22, caught on camera the dead body of a man who hanged himself in the forest and made this the thumbnail of the since-deleted video.
+The intense criticism he received led him to write and film an apology that focused on the intent of his actions rather than their impact.
+This not only put into question the boundaries of the new Internet celebrity in the digital age, but it also made me ask more broadly how Americans engage with Japanese culture.

 As someone who is diagnosed with major depression disorder and has been hospitalized twice for suicidal ideation, I do not take lightly to the claims that Paul laughed and smiled when he found a dead body in the Suicide Forest.
 Against my better judgement, I took the risk to my mental health and watched the video myself.
 What I found was less offensive and yet more dangerous than what I heard claimed.
 It is difficult to summarize a 14-minute(!) video, so I will consolidate my reactions instead.